Spitfyre4/startup/notes.md

   * DNS Record Types
     - CNAME
       * To point to another DNS Record, use the CNAME DNS record type
+      * An alias
+      * I have this hostname and i want it to alias to this hostname over here
+      * Not redirects, just aliases
     - A
       * Have some host name that you are mapping to an IP address
-      * Like having example . c o m mapped to 192.0.2.1
+      * Like having example . com mapped to 192.0.2.1
     - SOA
+      * Start of Authority
+      * Telling you how you link about your DNS records with someone else
     - TXT
+      * Just storing some txt thing on a host name so someone can
+      * Makes example . com have/return some text
   * DNS Subdomain
     - EX: c260.cs.byu.edu
     -